Stanley Clinton-Davis, Baron Clinton-Davis: House of Lords

-Clinton-Davis was appointed to the House of Lords as a life peer on 8 May 1990, taking the title of Baron Clinton-Davis, of Hackney in the London Borough of Hackney.
-He was Opposition Spokesman for Transport (1990–97), Supporting Spokesperson for Trade and Industry (1990–96) and Foreign Affairs (1990–97).
+Davis was appointed to the House of Lords as a life peer, and on 8 May 1990 was created Baron Clinton-Davis, of Hackney in the London Borough of Hackney, having changed his surname by deed poll to Clinton-Davis on 20 April.
+In the Lords, Clinton-Davis served as Opposition Spokesman for Transport (1990–1997), and Supporting Spokesperson for Trade and Industry (1990–1996) and Foreign Affairs (1990–1997).

 Following the Labour victory at the 1997 general election, Prime Minister Tony Blair decided to use the experience of a handful of former Labour ministers at the commencement of his New Labour project.
-Clinton-Davis was appointed as Minister of State for Trade, serving in the Department of Trade and Industry until 1998.
+Clinton-Davis was appointed Minister of State for Trade, serving in the Department of Trade and Industry until 1998.

 Clinton-Davis was appointed and sworn in as a member of the Privy Council in 1998.
 He retired from the House of Lords on 10 January 2018.

 Other offices and honorary positions

 Clinton-Davis has held a number of senior positions, including chairman (1989–96) and later president (1996–97) of the British Refugee Council.
 Clinton-Davis was chairman (1980–84, 1989–2001) and later president (2001) of the Advisory Committee on Protection of the Sea (ACOPS).
 He was vice-president of the Society of Labour Lawyers (from 1991 onwards), vice-president of the Chartered Institute of Environmental Health, Honorary Member of the Executive Council of Justice and president of the Association of Municipal Authorities.
 Clinton-Davis was also chairman of the Packaging Standards Council (1993–97).

-From 1980 to 2011, Clinton-Davis was president of the British Airline Pilots Association (BALPA) and is now Honorary Life President.
+From 1980 to 2011, Clinton-Davis was president of the British Airline Pilots Association (BALPA) and was Honorary Life President.
 He was also president of the UK Pilots Association (Marine).
 Clinton-Davis was a member (1989–1998) and later chairman (1999–2004) of the Sasakawa Environment Prize Selection Committee.
 The award later came under the auspices of the United Nations Environment Programme (UNEP).
-Clinton-Davis is an honorary fellow of the Polytechnic University of Bucharest, a fellow of King's College London and an honorary fellow of Queen Mary University of London.
+Clinton-Davis was an honorary fellow of the Polytechnic University of Bucharest, a fellow of King's College London and an honorary fellow of Queen Mary University of London.